 Second lien secured debt usually ranks junior in priority of payment to first lien secured debt.
 Second lien secured debt holds a second priority with regard to right of payment in the event of insolvency.
 Second lien secured debt ranks senior to subordinated debt and common and preferred equity in borrowers' capital structures.
-Due to its higher risk profile and often less restrictive covenants as compared to first lien secured debt, second lien secured debt investors receive opportunities to invest directly in the equity securities of borrowers and from time to time may also receive warrants to purchase equity securities.
+Due to its higher risk profile and often less restrictive covenants as compared to first lien secured debt, second lien secured debt generally earns a higher return than first lien secured debt.
+In many cases, second lien secured debt investors receive opportunities to invest directly in the equity securities of borrowers and from time to time may also receive warrants to purchase equity securities.
 We evaluate these investment opportunities on a case-by-case basis.